harmin-parra/pytest-selenium-auto/docs/installation.rst

 ------------

 | **pytest-selenium-auto** and **playwright** are incompatible
-| as both plugins use the ``--browser`` command-line option.
+| as both plugins register the ``--browser`` command-line option.

 If you need to work with both plugins, you should install them in separate python virtual environments.

-| Same warning applies for any other plugin that might use the same command-line options
+| Same warning applies for any other plugin that registers the same command-line options
 | used by pytest-selenium-auto (ex: ``--browser``, ``--headless``, ``--screenshots``, etc).